Vanshika300/multi-language-invoice-extractor/README.md

 python-dotenv: For secure management of API keys.

 📸 Screenshots
-(Note: Replace these placeholders with actual screenshots of your running application, showing an invoice upload and a query result.)

 Invoice Upload Interface:
 A screenshot showing the application's interface for uploading an invoice image.